rprichard/winpty/misc/console-handles.md

     - If !*InheritHandles* and !*UseStdHandles*, then Windows duplicates each parent standard handle into the child.

-      As with previous releases, `GetProcessHandle()` becomes a true process handle.  `FreeConsole` in Windows 8 does not close the duplicated handles, even if Windows had duplicated a console handle, which is likely to occur.
+      As with previous releases, the current process pseudo-handle becomes a true process handle to the parent.
+However, starting with Windows 8.1, it instead translates to NULL.  (i.e. The bug was fixed.)  `FreeConsole` in Windows 8 does not close the duplicated handles, even if Windows had duplicated a console handle, which is likely to occur.

  - If *ConsoleCreationMode* is *Detach*: